 - 1..
-The Town Manager may direct by written letter or electronic mail to the owner or the owner's representative that the notice be provided by posting of the property.
+The Town Manager may direct by written letter or electronic mail to the owner or the owner's representative that the notice of hearing be provided by posting of the property.
 The posting of notice shall be a courtesy to the public and a supplementary means of advising the public of the pendency of an application but shall not be deemed a legal requirement for the processing of an application or the conduct of a hearing if notice by publication was properly completed. - 2.
-Where notice by posting is directed, the Town may post such notice or may require the owner to post a Town prepared sign on or within the vicinity of the affected property that states that a rezoning is under review and providing for contact information for the Town Manager not less than ten (10) calendar days prior to the date set for the public hearing.
+Where notice by posting is directed, the Town may post such notice or may require the owner to post a Town-prepared sign on the property subject to the land use proposal or within the immediate vicinity of the affected property that is visible to a public right of way that states that a rezoning is under review and providing for contact information for the Town Manager not less than ten (10) calendar days prior to the date set for the public hearing.